DallanQ/cartographers/QA.md

 > What should I do when 2 Ruins cards come out one after the other?
 Do I draw the next explore card on a ruin or the next 2 explore cards?

 If both Ruins cards come up in a row, draw the next explore card on the Ruins space, not the next two shapes.
+The rules say "If one or more ruins cards are revealed..."

 [borderlands-question](https://boardgamegeek.com/thread/2777299/borderlands-question)